 Here's what I don't understand.
 Applying through a marketplace takes about 60 seconds.
 Same as applying to a single lender.
 Same basic information.
 Same process.

 But with a single lender, those 60 seconds get you one offer.
-Through a marketplace, those 60 seconds get you in front of 70+ lenders offering working capital, term loans, revenue-based financing, and more — all matched to your profile.
+Through a marketplace, those 60 seconds get you in front of 70+ lenders offering working capital, term loans, revenue-based financing, startup business funding, and more — all matched to your profile.

 Same effort.
 Dramatically different result.